davedive/codepath-twitter/README.md

 Twitter Client
 ======

 This is an iOS 7 demo app displaying tweets using the Twitter API.
 It is created as part of [CodePath](http://codepath.com/) course work.
-(June 24, 2014)
+(July 1, 2014)

+Time spent:
-Time spent: approximately 12 hours
+Project 3 -> approximately 12 hours
+Project 4 -> 7.5 hours

 Features
 ---------
-#### Required
+#### Project 3 Required
 - [x] User can sign in using OAuth login flow
 - [x] User can view last 20 tweets from their home timeline
 - [x] The current signed in user will be persisted across restarts